trisulnsm/bitmaul/PDURECORD.md

 # PDURecord documentation

-A byte stream is nothing but raw bytes where you no idea where the message boundaries are.
-All protocols that run on top of TCP have some kind of message boundary markers.
-While you can count on TCP to provide a reliable byte stream it does not provide the message boundaries.
-The PDURecord library makes it very easy to work with this.
+A byte stream is just raw bytes where you no idea where one message ends and the other begins.
+All protocols that run on top of TCP have to deal with this one way or another.
+Almost always there are some mechanisms in the protocol to detect the message boundaries, such as a length field, or a delimiter, etc.  The PDURecord library makes it very easy to extract full messages from a bytestream.
 We developed this after our expericence with writing dozens of decoders.

+> #### A typical usage.
-Typically a protocol dissector will use **PDURecord** to create full "messages" from a byte stream and then **SweepBuf** to extract fields from the message.
+We use **PDURecord** to create full "messages" from a byte stream and then **SweepBuf** to extract fields from the message.

 ## PDURecord interface